paulheayn-usds/paulheayn-usds/ssa/prepare retirement/README.md

 [https://www.ssa.gov/OACT/COLA/RTeffect.html](https://www.ssa.gov/OACT/COLA/RTeffect.html)

 **User**
-* A user who wants to get a more accurate look at what their retirement benefits will look like
+* A user who is working this year and eligible for retirement or survivors benefits this year
-  * Probably closer to retirement age
-  * Willing to spend the extra time to enter in all of this information
-  * What types of users use this calculator?
-How often?

 **Takeaways**
+* The title for the calculator isn't descriptive
-* UX
+*

 **Next Steps**
+* It asks for estimated earnings, but that could probably be something we could help discover

 ![Retirement Earnings Test Calculator](images/earningsTestCalc.png)